Dr Russell Goodall

 He joined the Department in 2008 from the Swiss Federal Institute of Technology (EPFL) in Lausanne, Switzerland.
 He obtained his MEng degree from Oxford University and his PhD from the University of Cambridge, before carrying out postdoctoral research at EPFL.
 After this he returned to the UK as a lecturer at Sheffield, where he is currently Reader in Metallurgy.

-Russell’s main research interests are in the development of new alloys, in particular High Entropy Alloys and alloys with silver, the processing, properties and applications of open-celled porous metals, and in mechanical properties of materials in general.
+Russell’s main research interests are in the development of new alloys, in particular High Entropy Alloys and alloys with silver, brazing filler metals, the processing, properties and applications of open-celled porous metals, and in mechanical properties of materials in general.

 The ability of metallic elements to combine and interact in alloys offers huge potential for materials to be designed and optimised for particular purposes.
 Within the group we have developed a number of approaches (both theoretical and experimental) which we use to search the vast potential range of compositions to identify alloy formulations with suitable properties.
 In this regard we explore a wide range of alloys, including those involving refractory elements, transition elements, platinum group elements and low melting point metals.
 These have potential applications in fields as diverse as metal joining through brazing, to structures that can survive the environment of a nuclear fusion reactor.